Debra D. Mays

 Strategy- Save the Last Word For Me.

-After- Write 2 Discussion Questions.
+After- Write 2 Final Statements.

 Individual Work